About the FTN Clearing Houz

 FTN Clearing Houz is built with Open Source software.
 At it's core, PHP drives this web UI and the interaction with nodes.

 This web UI has been inspired by the great work at int10h.org.
-If you have ideas to make it even better, please send me a message, or submit your comments in gitlab
+If you have ideas to make it even better, please send me a message, or submit your comments in gitea

 Other technology that drives the Clearing Houz